A Region-based Randers Geodesic Approach for Image Segmentation: Introduction

 \subsection{Related Work}

-The active contour models are established upon the theorems of partial differential equation (PDE), energy minimization and numerical analysis, thus featuring a quite solid theoretical background.
-These models take advantage of efficient geometry priors and reliable image features to design energy functionals, whose minimizers yield suitable solutions to a great variety of image segmentation tasks.
+Active contour models are commonly established upon the mathematical frameworks of PDE, energy minimization and numerical analysis, thus featuring a quite solid theoretical background.
+These models are able to take advantage of efficient geometry priors and reliable image features to design flexible energy functionals, whose minimizers yield suitable solutions to a great variety of image segmentation tasks.